creationix/howtonode.org/articles/object-graphs-2.markdown

 <br style="clear:left"/>

-This isn't quite as powerful as the constructor + prototype method, but is often much easier to understand since there is less indirection.
-Also if you come from a language that has pure prototypal inheritance, you'll be happy to know it's possible in JavaScript too.
+This isn’t quite as powerful as the constructor + prototype method, but is often much easier to understand since there is less indirection.
+Also if you come from a language that has pure prototypal inheritance, you’ll be happy to know it’s possible in JavaScript too.

 ## Object Factories